ToshioCP/Gtk4-tutorial/gfm/sec20.md

 }
 ~~~

-The function `tfe_application_quit` destroys top level windows and quits the application.
+The function `tfe_application_quit` destroys top-level windows and quits the application.
 It first disconnects the handlers from the signal "close-request".

 ### Alert dialog